-The system consists of an exhaust valve assembly mounted to the exhaust side of each cylinder and connected by adjustable cables to an electronic servo mounted beneath the hood.
+The system consists of an exhaust valve assembly mounted to the exhaust side of each cylinder and connected by adjustable valve arms, valve cable to an electronic servomotor mounted beneath the hood.

-At low RPM, the exhaust valves are held in the DOWN position by return springs.
+At low RPM, the exhaust valves are held in the DOWN position.
 This gives the engine a "low port" exhaust design calibrated to provide maximum low RPM power and improve fuel economy at trail speeds.